-Jeffrey E. Epstein has served as a Director of Global Eagle Entertainment since January 2013, and is currently Chair of the Audit Committee (Audt Committee Financial Expert).
+Jeffrey E. Epstein joined our Board of Directors in January 2013.
 Mr. Epstein is an Operating Partner at Bessemer Venture Partners, which he joined in November 2011.
 From September 2008 to April 2011, Mr. Epstein was Executive Vice President and Chief Financial Officer of Oracle Corporation (NYSE: ORCL).
-Mr. Epstein has served on the Board of Directors of The Priceline Group since April 2003, and is currently a member of the Audit Committee and the Compensation Committee of that company.
+Mr. Epstein has served on the board of directors of The Priceline Group (NASDAQ: PCLN) since April 2003, and is a member of that board’s Audit Committee and Compensation Committee.
 Since April 2012, Mr. Epstein has also served on the board of directors of Shutterstock, Inc. (NYSE: SSTK), and is Chair of that board’s Audit Committee and a member of its Nominating and Governance Committee.
 Mr. Epstein joined the board of directors of Twilio (NYSE: TWLO) in July 2017 and serves as a member of that board’s Audit Committee.
 In addition, Mr. Epstein also serves on the board of directors of Kaiser Permanente.
 Mr. Epstein holds an MBA from the Stanford University Graduate School of Business, where he was an Arjay Miller Scholar, and a BA from Yale College, where he graduated summa cum laude, Phi Beta Kappa.

 Hasker currently serves as Global President at Nielsen N.V., an S&P 500 company that provides global performance management services relating to media viewing and consumer behaviour.
 Previously, he served as President, Global Products at Nielsen.
 Steve joined Nielsen in 2009 from McKinsey & Company, where he was a partner in McKinsey’s Global Media, Entertainment and Information practice.
 He joined McKinsey in 1998 and spent three years on the Partner Election Committee at the firm.
 Prior to McKinsey, Steve spent five years in several financial roles in the U.S., Russia, and Australia.